Dog Exercise Requirements Calculator

 What's the best type of exercise for dogs?

 Ideal programs combine physical and mental exercise with variety.
-Walking provides physical activity + mental stimulation (smells, sights), is low-impact, and suits all ages.
-Running/jogging is for young, fit, healthy dogs only.
+Walking provides physical activity plus mental stimulation from smells and sights, is low-impact, and suits all ages.
+Running or jogging is for young, fit, healthy dogs only.
 Fetch and tug satisfy prey drive and provide cardio.
-Swimming is IDEAL for arthritis/joint issues (zero impact, full-body workout).
-Hiking offers physical + mental enrichment.
-Agility combines mental + physical challenges.
+Swimming is ideal for arthritis and joint issues (zero impact, full-body workout).
+Agility combines mental and physical challenges.
 Mental exercise (training, puzzles, scent work) tires the brain as much as physical exercise tires the body.

 Conclusion: Building a Healthy, Happy Dog Through Smart Exercise